 Teaming the kitchen cabinets with pantry-style cupboards either side of the fridge-freezer and a matching dresser at the far end of the space, all painted in Great White by Farrow & Ball, ensures their storage requirements have been met.

-18. Country kitchen-diner with a view
+17. A country kitchen-diner with a view